ncatlab/nlab-content/pages/1/6/7/3/23761/content.md

     "caption": "(from [Atteia 16, Fig. 2.7](#Atteia16))"
 \end{imagefromfile}

-Concretely, the above graphics shows the Berry curvature in the Haldane model for constant mass term, hence in the case that the mass term patameter "$t_2$" vanishes:
+Concretely, the above graphics shows the Berry curvature in the Haldane model for constant mass term, hence in the case that the interaction paramater $t_2$ (eq:HaldaneHamiltonian) vanishes:

 \begin{imagefromfile}
     "file_name": "BerryCurvatureInHaldaneModelFromDTC-220518.jpg",